jboss-developer/jboss-eap-quickstarts/README.md

 2. Maven 3.0.0 or newer, to build and deploy the examples
     * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
-    * If you have installed Maven, you can check the version by typing the following in a command line:
+    * If you have installed Maven, you can check the version by typing the following in a command prompt:

             mvn --version